 The School of Law’s Veterans Legal Clinic addresses this need by offering free services to low-income veterans or military families unable to afford a private lawyer.
 In its first three years, the Veterans Legal Clinic has served more than 70 veterans, either through full representation or with advice and counsel or referral.

-“The collaboration between Boeing and the UofSC School of Law ensures that veterans in South Carolina continue to receive the legal support they need while also establishing expanded legal resources and support for this overlooked population,” said Jaclyn Cherry, a UofSC law professor and director of clinical legal education.
+“The collaboration between Boeing and the USC School of Law ensures that veterans in South Carolina continue to receive the legal support they need while also establishing expanded legal resources and support for this overlooked population,” said Jaclyn Cherry, a USC law professor and director of clinical legal education.
 “Currently, there is no other one-stop resource for veterans to turn to in order to receive legal aid during their time of need.”

 Since opening in 2018, services provided by the Veterans Law Clinic in areas such as credit and other related financial matters, housing issues, government benefits and family law issues have an estimated value of $2 million.